 ovr

-ovr is a lightweight server framework built for streaming HTML with asynchronous generator JSX.
+A lightweight server framework built for streaming with asynchronous generator JSX.

 Introduction

-Designed to optimize performance and Time-To-First-Byte (TTFB), ovr evaluates components in parallel and streams HTML in order by producing an AsyncGenerator of HTML that feeds directly into the streamed response.
+Designed to optimize Time-To-First-Byte, ovr evaluates components in parallel and streams HTML in order by producing an AsyncGenerator of HTML that feeds directly into the streamed response.

 For the following component: